738/awesome-apple-watch/README.md

 * [Weight Tracker](https://github.com/Jackson-S/weight-tracker) - A Weight Logger for Apple Watch
 * [Contributions for GitHub](https://github.com/JustinFincher/GitHubContributionsiOS) - Simple app to monitor your GitHub Contributions Graph in Today Extension and Apple Watch
 * [Watch Calci](https://github.com/vikasrs4u/Watch-Calci) - WatchOS app for Apple Watch that helps you do basic calculations like Addition, Subtraction, Multiplication and Divison easily
+* [Giovanni](https://github.com/gabrieloc/GIOVANNI) - A Gameboy Emulator for the Apple Watch

 # Other Awesome Lists